AlexMGitHub/DeepShark/README.md

 The labels for the data are also contained in the game state.
 They are the player's chosen action and resulting bet amount.
 The chosen action is one-hot encoded to represent each of the 7 possible player actions, while the player bet is a single value scaled to between 0 and 1 by dividing the bet by the player's chip count.

-More details can be found in Appendix C of `docs/notes/appendices.md`.
+More details can be found in Appendix C of [docs/notes/appendices.md](docs/notes/appendices.md).

 ### Neural Network Architecture

 The neural network architecture accepts the vector of inputs extracted from the C++ game state.
-There are four hidden "dense" or fully connected layers.
+There are four hidden "dense" or fully-connected layers.
 The input layer accepts 60 input features and the output is 8 features.

 I implemented this neural network using PyTorch in the Jupyter notebook `train_nn.ipynb`.
 The final layer's 8 outputs are split into two quantities: 7 logits representing the 7 possible legal actions, and 1 output that is put through a Sigmoid function to constrain the value between 0 and 1.
 This value represents the player's bet as a fraction of the player's total chip stack.